Traveller-2909/Pike-ecotypes/README.md

-# Niche-analysis
-Code to clean up environmental data and pike otolith stable isotope data and use in spatial modelling analysis for back-calculation of occupied thermo-saline niche to model stage-specific growth in dependence of salinity and temperature
+This repo contains code to clean and interpolate environmental data for the brackish lagons around Rügen island, Germany, as well as code to perform cluster analysis on elemental timeseries from toliths of pike to infer thermosaline niche utilization of pike in these lagoons